JJ Jones (Skins): Series 4

-After his centric episode, JJ makes fewer appearances but is usually seen at parties with the gang.
-Lara makes no more appearances, but JJ is sometimes seen with Albert, suggesting they are still together.

-In "Effy", the gang receives their A-Level results, and JJ scores very well; 2 A's and a B. JJ is last seen at Freddie's shed partying with the rest of the group.
+After his centric episode, JJ makes fewer appearances but is usually seen at parties with the gang, including in "Effy", where the gang receive their A-Level results, and JJ scores very well, with 2 A's and a B. Lara makes no more appearances, but JJ is seen with Albert in the finale "Everyone", suggesting they are still together.
+JJ is last seen at Freddie's shed partying with the rest of the group.